Almond Croissants With Almond Cream Filling

 Almond Cream Filling

 • Spread 2 tablespoons of the almond cream filling on the bottom half of each croissant.
-Put the tops on and spread about another tablespoon of almond cream on top.
+Put the tops on and spread about another tablespoon of almond cream on top of the croissants.
 Sprinkle the tops of each croissant with the sliced almonds.

 • Bake for 12 to 15 minutes until the tops and almonds are golden brown.
-Cool slightly on a wire rack before serving and Enjoy!
+Cool slightly on a wire rack before serving and sprinkle with a light dusting of powdered sugar.

 RECIPE NOTES